Portfolio-wide waste visibility for modern real estate owners

 1. We Collect the Data

-Invoices, service levels, diversion reports — across vendors and properties.
+Invoices, service levels, and diversion reports, across vendors and properties.

 2. We Standardize It